Tyler-g-hudson/image-sandbox/README.md

 # Overview of WIGWAM

-WIGWAM is a python command line interface that enables the rapid and flexible production and management of ISCE3 docker images and artifacts.
+WIGWAM is a python command line interface that enables the rapid and flexible production and management of ISCE3 Docker images and artifacts.
 Its' name stands for:

 _**WIGWAM: W**orkspace for **I**mage **G**eneration, **W**orkflows, and **A**rtifact **M**anagement_